Meet the 2023 Love Island contestants who have entered the villa so far

 Zara is a 25-year-old model and property developer.

-She did musical theatre and performance at university, and has appeared in several music videos.
+She studied musical theatre and performance at university, and has appeared in several music videos.

 Ahead of entering the villa, she said: “I’ve since gone on to do lots of modelling and dancing for music videos for UK and global artists, I’ve worked with people like Hardy Caprio, Headie One, Aitch, Tion Wayne and more.”